Khongchai/web-spirograph/README.md

 ## Foreword

-This is project is first and foremost, my playground, where multiple ideas are tried and tested and are fully leveraged elsewhere.
+This project is first and foremost, my playground, where multiple ideas are tried and tested and are fully leveraged elsewhere.
 I initially wanted to just make a quick spirograph generator, but then stumbled onto various (exciting and frustrating) rabbit holes, each hole an entire universe worth exploring on their own.
 They result in, dare I say, a cacophony of ideas, of trials and errors, of exploratory implementations lacking ample due dilligence 😛.

 There are some features that I eventually stopped working on because it's been almost 2 years of me just pausing and picking up where I left of, like the backend integration (sorry, you only get local storage for now), some fancy UI upgrades and smaller screens support.
 This project was burning me out and I needed to finish it fast.